 - 1. By weight. - 2.
 Breed Champions. - 3.
 There will be an additional Market Heifer Division. - 4.
 Awards will be "Grand Champion Market Beef" and "Reserve Grand Champion Market Beef." - 5.
-The Beef Project will offer a special award to the best county born and raised steer.
-Lawrence County born and raised champion will be picked in every breed class for both steers and heifers.
-Bred and Owned: The calf must have been born to a cow owned by you or your family and the cow must have been residing on your farm or your family's farm at the time of the birth of the calf.
+Family Bred and Owned: The calf must have been born to a cow owned by you or your family and the cow must have been residing on your farm or your family's farm at the time of the birth of the calf.
 Family is mother, father, stepmother, stepfather, legal guardian, brother, sister, grandfather, grandmother, aunt, or uncle.
 Must be declared at Springville weigh-in and identified prior to the May 15 deadline.